ohheemin/ohheemin/README.md

 ## 🦾 Welcome

-I'm a Robotics & Mechanics student at **Dongguk University**
+Majored in Robotics & Mechanics student at **Dongguk University**

-I'm particularly interested in:
+Particularly interested in:

 - **Physical AI based on DT**
 - **Computer Vision for Autonomous Driving**